7 Important Qualifications to Become President of the United States of America

 - fourteen years a resident within the United States.

-Even so, what other qualifications should a person have on his or her resumé to be deemed worthy of consideration for the American presidency?
+Even so, what other qualifications (meaning life experiences) would you like to see a candidate have on his or her resumé to be deemed worthy of consideration for the American presidency?
 What kind of vocational experience is best suited from the office of U.S. President?
 What educational level?
 What kind of volunteer service record (if any)?
 Or previous political experience?
 Should they have military experience?
 So what do you think?
 Let's have a conversation about the qualifications for the American presidency.

 The office of the American presidency is a political office.
 The man or woman who commands from the Oval Office must be able to negotiate with other politicians in the US Senate, House of Representatives, as well as foreign dignitaries and leaders.
 The person who occupies the title leader of the free world must the ability to walk the tight rope between standing on conviction and compromise.
 More than that, he or she must be able to work the room and or the telephone for a result that advances America's vital interests.
 If so, how much previous political experience do you think a candidate for president of the United States should have to successfully carry out his responsibilities?